ac1ra/NUC7i3BNH-Hackintosh/README.md

 Clover installer from RehabMan: https://github.com/RehabMan/Clover Download the Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/

 First task is to install to the USB "Clover EFI" parition.
 For Clover UEFI, run the Clover Installer package:
 - check "Install for UEFI booting only", "Install Clover in the ESP" will automatically select
 - the defaults for Drivers64UEFI are recommended

-* sudo diskutil mount disk1s1 -where EFI parition on the USB
+* sudo diskutil mount disk1s1 "where EFI parition on the USB"

 Remove CLOVER from EFI.
 Download CLOVER from here and copy to EFI.
 USB bootloader ready.